Publications

 (PNAS, 2018) Ants avoid superinfections by performing risk-adjusted sanitary care

-The study demonstrates how ants adjust their sanitary care behaviors based on previous encounters with pathogens.
+The study demonstrates how ants adjust their sanitary care behaviours based on previous encounters with pathogens.

 -